 Colleagues described Wald as gentle and kind, and as a genius unsurpassed in his areas of expertise.
 His contributions, said one peer, had “produced a decisive turn in method and purpose” in the social sciences.
-Born in a Hungary in 1902 on a parcel of land later claimed by Romania, the son of a Jewish baker, Wald spent his childhood studying equations, eventually working his way up through academia to become a graduate student at the University of Vienna mentored by the great mathematician Karl Menger.
+Born in Hungary in 1902, the son of a Jewish baker, Wald spent his childhood studying equations, eventually working his way up through academia to become a graduate student at the University of Vienna mentored by the great mathematician Karl Menger.
 He was the sort of student who offered suggestions on how to improve the books he was reading, and then saw to it those suggestions were incorporated into later editions.
 His mentor would introduce Wald to problems that made experts in the field rub their beards, the sort of things with names like “stochastic difference equations” and the “betweenness among the ternary relations in metric space.”
 Wald would not only return within a month or so with the solution to such a problem but politely ask for another to solve.
 As he advanced the science of probability and statistics, his name became familiar to mathematicians in the United States where he eventually fled in 1938, reluctantly, as the Nazi threat grew.
 His family, all but a single brother, would later die in the extermination camp known as Auschwitz.

-Soon after Wald arrived in the United States he joined the Applied Mathematics Panel and went to work with the team at Columbia stuffed in the secret apartment overlooking Harlem.
+Soon after Wald arrived in the United States he joined the Applied Mathematics Panel and went to work with the team at Columbia stuffed in the secret apartment.
 His group looked for patterns and applied statistics to problems and situations too large and unwieldy for commanders to get their arms around.
 They turned the geometry of air combat into graphs and charts and they plotted the success rates of bomb sights and various tactics.
 As the war progressed, their efforts became focused on the most pressing problem of the war – keeping airplanes in the sky.

 In some years of World War II, the chances of a member of a bomber crew making it through a tour of duty was about the same as calling heads in a coin toss and winning.
 As a member of a World War II bomber crew, you flew for hours above an entire nation hoping to murder you while suspended in the air, huge, visible from far away, and vulnerable from every direction above and below as bullets and flak streamed out to puncture you.
 “Ghosts already,” that’s how historian Kevin Wilson described World War II airmen.
 They expected to die because it always felt like the chances of surviving the next bombing run were about the same as running shirtless across a football field swarming with angry hornets and making it unharmed to the other side.
 You might make it across once, but if you kept running back and forth, eventually your luck would run out.
 Any advantage the mathematicians could provide, even a very small one, would make a big difference day after day, mission after mission.